ufz/ogs/web/content/docs/benchmarks/small-deformations/ModifiedCamClay/index.md

 {{< data-link >}}

 of which the last three have the same test program but use different implementations of the modified Cam clay model.
-The mfront-files can be found at [here](https://gitlab.opengeosys.org/ogs/ogs/-/tree/master/MaterialLib/SolidModels/MFront).
+The MFront-files can be found at [here](https://gitlab.opengeosys.org/ogs/ogs/-/tree/master/MaterialLib/SolidModels/MFront).

 ## Problem description